f5devcentral/adaptiveapps/3-speed-deployments/deploy-api-to-f5-nginx-management-suite/README.md

-# Deploying API Changes to F5 NGINX Management Suite
+# Deploying API Changes to F5 NGINX API Connectivity Manager (ACM)

 ## Solution Description
 <img src="images/architecture.png" height="75%" width="75%">

-In this solution a developer's changes to an API specified by an OpenAPI document are deployed to F5 NGINX Management Suite.
+In this solution a developer's changes to an API specified by an OpenAPI document are deployed to F5 NGINX API Connectivity Manager (ACM).
+The changes are deployed using an Ansible playbook that leverages ACM's REST API.
 Using this solution in a CI/CD pipeline provides a way to automate API discovery, registration, and security as API changes are made.

 ## Value